kehantan/labbook/docs/assays/mtt.rst

 I divided this protocol into sections, so each sections indicates that particular process requires 1 day.
 You can plan your experiments accordingly.

+**Calculate how many cells and media we need**

-Before we actually start the procedure, it is best to count the theoretical amount of cells required before start seeding.
-We would prepare 100 :math:`\mu`\ L of mixture that contains 10% DMEM + 1,500 cells into each well.
+Before we actually start the procedure, it is best to count the theoretical number of cells required before we start seeding.
+We would prepare 100 :math:`\mu L` of mixture that contains 10% DMEM + 1,500 cells into each well.

-Assume we want to test 7 different concentrations (including negative control) of our compound on the cells, then
+Assume we want to test 8 different concentrations (including negative control) of our compound on the cells, then

-    :code:`Total cells needed = 7 concentrations * 5 wells/concentration * 1,500 cells/well = 52,500 cells`
+    :code:`Total cells needed = 10 concentrations * 5 wells/concentration * 1,500 cells/well = 75,000 cells`

-After the cell counting step, double check if the cell required is sufficient for seeding.

-*Note: To avoid confusion, examples here uses the exact number of concentrations and number of wells.
-But during exact execution, we usually prepare extra.
-For example, if I wanted to seed a 96 well plate for MTT to test my compound with 7 different concentrations, I would prepare cell suspension volume that is enough for 10 concentrations.
-This is due to slight deviations during pipetting and handling liquids.
-If you prepare enough cells suspension for the exact number of concentrations you want, you might end up not having enough cells for the last few wells.
-So calculate a little bit extra accordingly.
-I would usually add 3-5 concentrations extra for some overhead.*
+You will notice that even we wanted to test 8 different concentration, but the formula above state `10 conecentrations`.
+This is due to slight deviations during pipetting and handling of liquids.
+If we prepare enough cell suspension for the exact number of concentrations we want, we might end up not having enough cells for the last few wells, so prepare a little bit extra amount.
+Usually adding 3 to 5 concentrations extra for some overhead is sufficient enough.

+After the actual cell counting step in the procedure, double check if the cells is sufficient for seeding.

+Now we would need to calculate how much media we need.
+The concept is similar to the previous step

+    :code:`Total media needed = 10 concentrations * 5 wells/concentration * 100 uL/well = 5,000 uL`

+`10 concentrations` were used in calculation instead of 8 just for some extra volume.

-*Reminder: Before starting the procedures, warm up media and TrypLE in 37 :math:`^{\circ}`\ C water bath.
+*Reminder:* Before starting the procedures, warm up media and TrypLE in 37 :math:`^{\circ}`\ C water bath.
 You can also put your apparatus into the biosafety cabinet and UV them first.*

 Section 1 - Trypsinise, cell count, seed cells